Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the results for fragmentation

 \begin{lemm} Let $G$ be an $\RR$-graph and $\eps>0$.
 There exists $\delta$ depending on $\eps$ and $G$ such that if $G'$ is an $\RR$-graph with the same surplus as $G$ and if $\calR_0\in C(G,G')$ is such that $\dis(\calR_0)<\delta$, then there exists an $\eps$-overlay $\calR\in C(G,G')$ containing $\calR_0$. \end{lemm} \begin{proof} If $G$ has surplus $0$, there is nothing to prove.
 In the sequel, we suppose that $G$ has surplus at least 2, the easier proof for unicyclic $G$ is left to the reader.
-Furthermore, to lighten notations and make the argument clearer, we shall suppose that the vertices of $\ker(G)$ are of degree $3$, leaving the adaptation to the general case to the reader.
+Furthermore, to lighten notation and make the argument clearer, we shall suppose that the vertices of $\ker(G)$ are of degree $3$, leaving the adaptation to the general case to the reader.

 Let $\eta:=\min_{e\in e(G)}\ell(e)$.
-One may view $\core(G)$ as a multigraph with edge-lengths.
+Notice that one may view $\core(G)$ (and $\core(G')$) as a multigraph with edge-lengths, and we shall adopt this point of view in this proof.
 However, not all the edges of this graph correspond to geodesics in $G$.
 Divide each edge of $\core(G)$ into five pieces of equal length, introducing thus four new vertices of degree 2 for each edge (all degrees will be relative to the core).
-The new graph obtained satisfies the following: \begin{enumerate}[(i)] \item all the edges remain of length larger than $\eta/5$, \item every edge $e$ is the unique geodesic between its two endpoints, and for any path $\gamma$ which does not contain $e$, $\ell(\gamma)-\ell(e)>\eta/5$, \item for every three vertices $a$, $b$, $c$ such that $b\sim a$ and $a\sim c$, $a$ belongs to a geodesic between $a$ and $c$. \end{enumerate} Let us call $\tilde\core(G)$ this new graph (it is indeed a graph, not merely a multigraph), which has the same surplus as $G$, and write $x_1,\ldots,x_n$ for its vertices, which are of degree $2$ or $3$.
+The new graph obtained satisfies the following: \begin{enumerate}[(i)] \item all the edges remain of length larger than $\eta/5$, \item every edge $e$ is the unique geodesic between its two endpoints, and for any path $\gamma$ between these endpoints which does not contain $e$, $\ell(\gamma)-\ell(e)>\eta/5$, \item for every three vertices $a$, $b$, $c$ such that $b\sim a$ and $a\sim c$, $a$ belongs to a geodesic between $a$ and $c$. \end{enumerate} Let us call $\tilde\core(G)$ this new graph (it is indeed a graph, not merely a multigraph), which has the same surplus as $G$, and write $x_1,\ldots,x_n$ for its vertices, which are of degree $2$ or $3$.